jeckman/UnOfficial.fm-Feed/README.txt

   unofficial.php <- outputs a feed usable by most pod-catcher clients unofficial_itunes.php <- outputs a feed usable by iTunes

-iTunes requires that enclosure urls end in .mp3 so the file has to be redirected through getfile.php

-That should output RSS directly to the screen.
+Loading either of these in a web browser should output RSS directly.

 Once that's working well, configure a cron job to output the rss to a file: